TheDonut07/Password_Generator_Python/README.md

 # To Run the script
 Download the latest version of Python on Windows and open the script using Python.exe:
-  1) Download the Latest Version of Python on Windows using below link, https://www.python.org/downloads/
+  1) Download the Latest Version of Python on Windows using link: https://www.python.org/downloads/
   2) Install and Setup the Python.exe which you Downloaded from Official Python Website
   3) Right-Click on Password generator script: "PasswdGenerator07v1.py" and "Open with...
 Python"